 It is pertinent that you submit a valid passport along with accompanying documents.
 The visa, when issued, will be affixed to the passport.
 Hence, your passport should have at least one blank page.
 Additionally, the validity of at least six months is required.

 You are required to provide four recent passport-sized photos.
 These photos must be colored, and the setting of the image should be plain (preferably light grey or light blue).
-Use of glasses and other accessories that may cover the face is not allowed, and the image print must be of good quality.
+The use of glasses and other accessories that may cover the face is not allowed, and the image print must be of good quality.
 The size of the image should be 35mm × 45mm.

 - Proof of Return